pallavikochar/Github-dual-boot-markdownfiles-python/README.md

   1.2.
 Strings
   1.3.
 Lists
 2. First Steps Towards Programming

+#### NOTE:
+1. a/b  # classic division returns a float
+2. a//b  # floor division discards the fractional part
+3. a%b  # the % operator returns the remainder of the division
+4. a** b  # a to the power of b
+5. Python supports numbers of type int, float, Decimal and Fraction
+6. Has built-in support for complex numbers, and uses the j or J suffix to indicate the imaginary part (a+bj).
+7. 'doesn\'t'  # use \' to escape the single quote..."doesn't"
+8.  print('C:\some\name')  # here \n means newline!...C:\some
+9.  print(r'C:\some\name')  # note the r before the quote...C:\some\name (raw strings)
+10.
 ## 2. More Control Flow Tools
 1. if Statements
 2. for Statements